wchiquito/jj-for-everyone.github.io/src/remotes.md

 A bookmark is a simple named label that's attached to a commit.
 Every commit with such a bookmark label is considered important and won't be deleted automatically.
+Because of that mechanism, a bookmark is _required_ for sending commits to a remote.

 Let's create a bookmark called **main** and point it to our completed commit.
 The name "main" is a convention that represents the primary state of the project.